docstomarkdown/docstomarkdown.github.io/src/content/post/relative-links-in-markdown.md

 Relative links in GitLab behave similarly to those in GitHub, making them ideal for maintaining consistent, navigable documentation.

-**Key Points for Using Relative Links in GitLab:**

-- **Consistent navigation** - Relative links in GitLab ensure that users can navigate to related documentation, images, or files without leaving the GitLab environment.
-This is particularly useful for creating self-contained project documentation.

-- **Supports links to other Markdown files** - Similar to GitHub, GitLab will render relative links to other Markdown files, providing a seamless user experience.

 **Example in GitLab README:**

 ```